Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vim src/krnl_idct_noflow.cpp
     ```

    These files contain description for both of these kernels.
 They are exactly identical kernel with different names and one major difference: Dataflow optimization is enabled for **krnl_idct** in **krnl_idct.cpp** whereas it is not used for other kernel **krnl_idct_noflow** in **knrl_idct_noflow.cpp**.
 It can be sees by going to a label called "DATAFLOW_PRAGMA" which is placed as marker near line 358 in both the files.
 An HLS Pragma is applied here, it is enabled for "krnl_idct" and disabled for other by commenting out.
 The application of this pragma makes functions in the region execute concurrently and create a function pipeline which overlaps compute in different functions as compared to full sequential execution.
-The functions in this region are connected through FIFOs also called hls::streams, it is one of the recommended style for the functions used in dataflow region, given that the data is produced or consumed in order at every function boundary.
+The functions in this region are connected through FIFOs also called hls::streams, it is one of the recommended style for the functions used in dataflow region, given that the data is produced or consumed in same order at every function boundary.

-1. Look at the synthesis report for latency and II to compare expected performance, proceed as follows:
+1. To look at the synthesis report for latency and II to compare expected performance, proceed as follows:

     ```bash
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     vim src/host.cpp
     ```

-    Go to label **CREATE_KERNEL** near line 226 and make sure the kernel name string is "krnl_idct" and not anything else.
-Run hardware emulation as follows:
+    Go to label **CREATE_KERNEL** near line 226 and make sure the kernel name string is "krnl_idct" and run hardware emulation as follows:

     ```bash
     make run TARGET=hw_emu